Mathuv/guides-django/series_1/part_05.md

 1. Make `src` directory a cookiecutter template
 2. Remove the `django startproject <projectname>` line from our provision script

-Lets start by copying our `starter_4` cookiecutter and put it into a new directory.
-In this case, I am going to call the new cookiecutter repo name `starter_5` and add everything that was in `starter_4` to it.
+Lets start with where we left off with our `Part 4` cookiecutter.
 You should have a directory structure that looks like this:

 ```
-starter_5
-│   ├── README.md
+Part_04
 │   ├── cookiecutter.json
 │   └── {{cookiecutter.repo_name}}
 │       ├── Vagrantfile